NHLI-Respiratory-Epi/drug-codelist-creation/README.md

       - You simply change your mind

-### Step 6: Compare to previous codelists or mapping ontologies
+### Step 6: [OPTIONAL] Compare with pre-existing codelists
 - Version history = Merge together and compare current vs. previous versions
 - Mapping = Merge and map codes labelled under different ontologies (e.g., ATC-BNF mapping, ATC-VA_Class mapping).
     - For CPRD Aurum, use [NHS Digital's TRUD site](https://isd.digital.nhs.uk/trud/users/guest/filters/0/categories/6/items/24/releases)

 **Now we have the “raw” codelist (not study-specific; ready for adaptation to a cohort through clinical review)**

-### Step 7: Send "raw" codelist for clinician to review, to decide study-specific codelist
+### Step 7: Export codelist for review by a clinician
-- Export codelist as an Excel spreadsheet
+- Export codelist as an Excel spreadsheet.
-- Ask clinician(s) to review codelist and check codes are appropriate to identify your prescription event of interest (for *your* study context) **✱**
+- Ask clinician(s) to review codelist and check codes are appropriate to identify prescription events of interest in your desired study.
-- Each clinician has their own column headed with their initials, where they label the list of terms for keeping:
+- Ask the reviewing clinican to generate a column at the end of the spreadsheet headed with their initials where they label the list of terms for inclusion or exclusion using the following definitions:
 <div align="center">

 | Label | Definition                           |